czprz/dever/README.md

 npm install dever -g
 ```

+## Using

+### Preparing dever.json

+dever.json should be placed in the root of your project's folder.<br>
+Example of the content in a dever.json can be found here. [dever-example.json](dever-example.json)

-### Using dever
+### Running dever

-After dever has been installed then these commands is available.
+After dever has been installed.
+Run below command for finding all dever.json

-Firstly you'll run.
-To find all dever.json files.

 ```
 dever init
 ```

-Afterwards you can list all available components by running the command
+After you can list all found projects using below command

 ```
 dever list
 ```

 If the project you're interested in starting a local environment for is available.
-Use any of the keywords as [keyword] in `dever [keyword] env`
+Use any of the keywords as [keyword] in `dever [keyword] env`<br>
 As an example, you might want to run the environment for a project.
 Then the command would possibly be like this

 ```